Anti-Inflammatory Diet Plan →

 8. Remove from heat and stir in remaining green onions.

-9. If there is any sauce left in the skillet or wok, pour that on top of your bowl before serving.
+9. If there is any sauce left in the skillet or wok, pour that on top of bowl before serving.

 10. Top with optional crushed nuts and yum yum sauce.
 Serve immediately, or refrigerate in a sealed container for up to 4 days.